Blog posts

 Erin Donaldson – Coffee Axis Travel

-Why We Live In Colombia
+Why We Live in Colombia

 After years of research, I have placed Colombia in first place for survival chances –for the following reasons (and this is just a sample of why):